jla-gardner/graph-pes/docs/source/cli/graph-pes-train/the-basics.rst

        and hence ``+SchNet`` is shorthand for ``+graph_pes.models.SchNet``.
        Ending the name with ``()`` will call the function/class constructor with no arguments.
 Pointing the key to a nested dictionary will pass those values as keyword arguments to the constructor.
 Hence, above, ``+PerAtomEnergyLoss()`` will resolve to a ``~graph_pes.training.loss.PerAtomEnergyLoss`` object, while the :class:`~graph_pes.models.SchNet` model will be constructed with the keyword arguments specified in the config.

-    3. the resulting dictionary of python objects is then converted, using `dacite <https://github.com/konradhalas/dacite/tree/master/>`__, into a final nested :class:`~graph_pes.config.training.TrainingConfig` object.
+    3. the resulting dictionary of python objects is then converted, using `dacite <https://github.com/konradhalas/dacite/tree/master/>`__, into a final nested ``TrainingConfig`` object.